 Naturally, there will be some degree of communication with the vendors that you’re narrowing down, but, all in all, you should plan around a total of three months from launching the RFP to compliance to your company’s requirements to signing of the contract.

 “Take the time upfront to ensure internal alignment across the business and stakeholders.
 This will enable a much smoother process allowing vendors to be responding to a specific brief with clarity on your objectives and requirements.
 The more specific you can be the easier it will be to benchmark different vendor solutions and cost models.
 The worst case for an RFP process is the inability to compare across different vendor responses because the brief wasn’t sufficiently detailed and clear.”
-Jo Campbell, VP Commercial Partnerships
+Jo Campbell, VP of Operations

 What else to expect?